WebAssembly/simd/proposals/simd/SIMD.md

 Lane-wise conversion from integer to floating point.

+### Single-precision floating point to nearest integer, ties to even, with saturation
+* `i32x4.nearest_sat_f32x4_s(a: v128) -> v128`
+* `i32x4.nearest_sat_f32x4_u(a: v128) -> v128`

+Lane-wise saturating conversion from floating point to integer using the IEEE `convertToIntegerTiesToEven` function.
+If any input lane is a NaN, the resulting lane is 0.
+If the rounded integer value of a lane is outside the range of the destination type, the result is saturated to the nearest representable integer value.

-### Single-precision floating point to integer with saturation
+### Single-precision floating point to integer towards zero with saturation
 * `i32x4.trunc_sat_f32x4_s(a: v128) -> v128`
 * `i32x4.trunc_sat_f32x4_u(a: v128) -> v128`